WordPress/health-check/docs/readme.txt

 * Moved Site Health checks to backwards compatible folder in favor of core implementations when available.
 * Separated Javascript logic for easier maintenance and compatibility-handling.
 * Moved the `phpinfo()` check to the Tools section.
+* Small style-adjustments for troubleshooting mode and WordPress 5.9 compatibility.

 = v1.4.5 =
 * Fix Troubleshooting Mode throwing errors in frontend on WordPress 5.5